OfficeDev/O365-ActivityFeed-AzureFunction/Sentinel_Deployment/readme.md

 - **Sentinel Watchlists** to house sensitivity label information and to help with the analytics rule "DLP Policy Sync" feature if enabled.

 ## Important Considerations
+> [!IMPORTANT]
+> Crucial information necessary for users to succeed.
-- This is an advanced custom solution and is intended to be used as an example.
-Proper Azure and development expertise is recommended to maintain and modify as needed to meet functional, operational, and security requirements.
+- **This is an advanced custom solution and gets deployed as a universal template but requires proper Azure and development expertise to modify, maintain, and harden as needed to meet functional, operational, and security requirements.
+This solution is potentially processing and storing sensitive data so proper organizational security controls need to be implemented.
+When running any workload in Azure, be sure to follow the recommended practices (Security, Operations, Reliability etc.) as outlined in the [Azure Well-Architected Framework](https://learn.microsoft.com/en-us/azure/well-architected/).**
 - The following artifacts get deployed to the Sentinel/Log Analytics workspace.
 If artifacts of the same type and name already exist, they will be potentially **overwritten**:
     - Log Analytics function named "PurviewDLP"
     - Watchlists named "Policy" and "SensitivityLabels"
     - Custom Tables named "PurviewDLP", "PurviewDLPSIT", and "PurviewDLPDetections".
     - Workbooks named "Microsoft DLP Incident Management", "Microsoft DLP Activity", and "Microsoft DLP Organizational Context"
 - The Function App user-assigned managed identity will get the Sentinel Contributor role assignment on the Sentinel workspace in order to update the watchlists and analytics rules.
 You will want to consider using a custom role instead to limit the amount of privilege the Function App/Managed Identity has.
 - No network access restrictions have been put in place on the Function App, Key Vault, Storage Account, Data Collection Endpoint, etc. You will want to consider using private endpoints to fully restrict public network access.
-Please refer to [Securing Azure Functions](https://learn.microsoft.com/en-us/azure/azure-functions/security-concepts?tabs=v4) for more information on how to further harden and secure the configuration, including how to restrict outbound connections.
+Please refer to [Securing Azure Functions](https://learn.microsoft.com/en-us/azure/azure-functions/security-concepts?tabs=v4) for more information on how to further harden and secure the configuration, including how to use [Virtual Network integration](https://learn.microsoft.com/en-us/azure/azure-functions/functions-networking-options?tabs=azure-cli#virtual-network-integration) to restrict outbound connections through a firewall.
+If outbound traffic is restricted, the following destinations are required:
-- When running any workload in Azure, be sure to follow the recommended practices (Security, Operations, Reliability etc.) as outlined in the [Azure Well-Architected Framework](https://learn.microsoft.com/en-us/azure/well-architected/).
+    - login.microsoftonline.com
+	- manage.office.com
+	- graph.microsoft.com
+	- management.azure.com
+    - www.powershellgallery.com
+    - *.azureedge.net
+	- *FunctionAppName*.azurewebsites.net
+	- *FunctionAppName*.scm.azurewebsites.net
+	- *StorageAccountName*.blob.core.windows.net
+	- *StorageAccountName*.queue.core.windows.net
+	- Data Collection Endpoint URI (e.g., *dcename*-nwyp.southcentralus-1.ingest.monitor.azure.com)

 ## Getting Started
 ### Prerequisites